 Many local councils keep a register of disabled children in their area.
 This register (sometimes called the Disabled Children’s Register) allows them to keep up-to-date with the number of disabled children in their area and send relevant information to families, including information about childcare.
 It is a good idea to join this register when your child is born or when their disability becomes clear.
 You should speak to your health visitor, social worker or your local Family Information Service about how to do this.
 You can find your local Family Information Service's contact details using our Childcare Finder.

 What is a special educational need (SEN) or disability?

-A disability is a physical or mental impairment, which has a long-term and substantial adverse effect on someone’s ability to carry out normal day-to-day activities.
+According to the Equality Act 2010, a disability is a physical or mental impairment, which has a long-term and substantial adverse effect on someone’s ability to carry out normal day-to-day activities.

 Equality Act 2010 - Rights for disabled children

 Schools, early years childcare settings, local councils and other organisations that provide services to your child must not discriminate against them if they are disabled, and must make reasonable adjustments to ensure that they have the same play and learning opportunities as other children.

 The Equality Act 2010, the Children and Families Act 2014, and the Early Years Foundation Stage Framework (covering children’s early education from 0–5) are in place to ensure that all children get the support they need, when they need it, and that all children have every opportunity to reach their potential.

 Children and Families Act 2014 and SEND Code of Practice 2014